top of page

 In Ayurveda, doshas are the three fundamental energies—Vata, Pitta, and Kapha—that govern the physiological and psychological functions of the body and mind.
 Each person has a unique combination of these doshas, which influences their constitution, health, and personality.
 Balancing the doshas is central to maintaining health and well-being in Ayurvedic practice.

-The color of our urine can give us clues about the balance of the doshas.
+The color of our urine can give us clues about the balance of the doshas:

 Pink/red: A pinkish or reddish yellow color in urine can indicate excess Pitta dosha and can be related to inflammation in the body, possibly resulting from an infection.
 It can also be the perfectly benign result of eating reddish foods like carrots, beets, blackberry, rhubarb, or Ayurvedic herbs like manjistha.